-Heat-trapping greenhouse gases and an El Niño event could see the world’s climate move further and further away from what we are used to, according to the World Meteorological Organization.
+Heat-trapping greenhouse gases and El Niño could see the world’s climate move ever further from what we are used to.

 Global temperatures are likely to soar to record levels in the next five years, the World Meteorological Organization (WMO) has warned.